St Petersburg - Palaces and Art

 We spend this morning at Peterhof Palace – known to many as the Versailles of Russia.
 Situated within an expanse of immaculate gardens, this UNESCO World Heritage site was commissioned by Peter the Great in the early 18th century, and features an elaborately decorated throne room as well as a dazzling hall of royal portraits.

 This afternoon is ours to discover the city without the group, relaxing or exploring our surroundings in whatever way we prefer.
-Before the day comes to an end we come back together for dinner and an opulent evening of opera or ballet.
+Before the day comes to an end we come back together for dinner and enjoy the stunning performance of Swan Lake.

 Our fifth day sees us crossing the Neva River to Vasilievsky Island, one of St Petersburg’s most historic districts.
 Upon Vasilievsky we find Menshikov Palace, the first stone building in the city.
 Formerly the residence of the Governor General Menshikov, one of Peter the Great’s closest companions, it now houses a branch of the Hermitage Museum, with a particular focus on 17th and 18th century art from Europe and Russia.